 The Fresh Start option is available to undergraduate students.
 It is a one-time opportunity for MSU Billings students and those who transfer to MSU Billings.
 Students may bankrupt up to two consecutive semesters of previous course work in which they received poor grades.
 Students must not have been enrolled in any institution for a minimum of three calendar years.
 To be eligible for the Fresh Start option students must have completed, in residence since returning to or entering MSU Billings, 30 semester credits with at least a 2.65 grade point average (GPA).
 The bankrupted course work will remain on the student's academic record.
 The student has the option to save "A" and "B" grades or bankrupt all courses.
 Bankrupted credits and grades will not be carried forward into the student's cumulative GPA.

 A change of grade may be made for error only.
 A change of grade may not be made to allow additional time or for additional work once the semester is completed.
 A change of grade is not meant to substitute for an Incomplete grade when an Incomplete cannot be justified.
 No grade may be changed after one full year unless approved by the instructor's Academic Dean and the Academic Standards and Scholastic Standing Committee.
-Once a grade has been submitted to the Admissions and Records Office, it may not be changed to a lower grade without the written approval of the Dean of the respective College.
+Once a grade has been submitted to the Registrar's Office, it may not be changed to a lower grade without the written approval of the Dean of the respective College.

 Please note that students must complete an average of 15 credits each semester/30 credits each academic year in order to complete the required 120 credits to graduate in eight semesters.
 (Note: Different majors may have a requirement greater than 120 credits).

 An Incomplete is given only when a student has been in attendance for at least three-fourths of the semester but has been prevented by circumstances beyond his/her control from completing all of the requirements of the course.
 A student must provide adequate evidence to the instructor as to the reason why he/she was unable to complete the requirements for the course.
-If a grade of "I" Incomplete has been given, the instructor shall advise the Office of Admissions and Records in writing what the student must do to remove the deficiency.
+If a grade of "I" Incomplete has been given, the instructor shall advise the Registrar's Office in writing what the student must do to remove the deficiency.

 An Incomplete must be made up within one calendar year.
 An "I" grade is not included in the computation of the GPA.
 An Incomplete grade not made up in the prescribed length of time automatically becomes an "F" grade.
 Once the grade of Incomplete has been converted to an "F" grade, the course must be repeated in order for the grade to be changed.